 Dr. Micheal Stratton (Milledgeville, GA)

-Dr. Micheal Stratton is Professor of Management and Dean of the J. Whitney Bunting College of Business at Georgia College & State University, the designated public liberal arts institution of the University of Georgia System.
+Dr. Micheal Stratton is Professor of Management and Dean of the Bunting College of Business and Technology at Georgia College & State University, the designated public liberal arts institution of the University of Georgia System.
 Prior to joining Georgia College and State University in July 2020, Dr. Stratton served as an academic leader and faculty member at The University of North Carolina Asheville since 2010.
 He is also in the second year of his three-year term as President of the Management and Organizational Behavior Teaching Society (MOBTS) for which he has served in various capacities on the Board of Directors since 2012.

 Dr. JoAnn Jones (Milledgeville, GA)